2023 Mexico City Grand Prix Weekend Information

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-It’s yet to be announced how many DRS zones there will be at the 2023 Mexico City Grand Prix.
-There were three DRS zones at the 2022 Mexico City Grand Prix.
+It’s yet to be announced how many DRS zones there will be at the 2024 Mexico City Grand Prix.
+Last year, there were three DRS zones.
+There were two DRS detection points and three activation zones, which were located on the main straight, between Turns 3 & 4 and between Turns 11 & 12.

 AUTODROMO HERMANOS RODRIGUEZ TRACK GUIDE